 - Is of unsound mind.
 A person is only seen to be of unsound mind if a registered medical practitioner has seen the person and has certified that they are mentally incapable of performing their duties.

-Can a disqualified individual be a member of our key personnel?
+Can a disqualified individual be a member of an organisation’s key personnel?

 No, disqualified individuals may not be employed as key personnel.

-What are my obligations to ensure I am not employing disqualified individuals as key personnel?
+What are the obligations on employers to ensure that they are not employing disqualified individuals as key personnel?

-Your organisation must take all reasonable steps to ensure that you are not employing disqualified individuals as key personnel.
+Anr organisation must take all reasonable steps to ensure that they are not employing disqualified individuals as key personnel.
 You may be sanctioned for failure to do this.

-To meet your obligations, before hiring key personnel or promoting an employee to key personnel level you must:
+To meet their obligations, before hiring key personnel or promoting an employee to key personnel level employers must: